What Are Clock Signals in Digital Circuits, and How Are They Produced? | Symmetry Blog

 How are clock signals produced?

-There are different ways a clock signal can to be produced, but they all start off with the crystal resonator.
+There are different ways a clock signal can be produced, but they all start off with a crystal resonator.
 A crystal resonator is commonly referred to as a crystal.
 In order to operate, crystals are combined with an amplifier circuit to apply voltage to an electrode near or on the crystal.

 The quartz crystal is a tiny slit of quartz with each of the two surfaces metalized and attached with an electrical connection.
 It’s important the physical size and shape of the quartz crystal are precisely cut because this determines the frequency of oscillations produced from the crystal.
 Once the crystal is cut and shaped, it cannot be used at any other frequency.
 Quartz crystals are more commonly used since the frequency generated from quartz crystals are more resistant to changes in temperature.
 If an internal RC resonator was used instead, changes in temperature would affect the behavior of the oscillator, leading to changes in the output frequency.